-- Architectural coating: a coating recommended for field application to stationary structures or their appurtenances at the site of installation, to portable buildings, to pavements, or to curbs.
+- Architectural coating: A coating recommended for field application to stationary structures or their appurtenances at the site of installation, to portable buildings, to pavements, or to curbs.
 For purposes of this PCR an 'architectural coating' does not include adhesives and coatings for shop applications or original equipment manufacturing, nor does it include coatings solely for application to non-stationary structures, such as airplanes, ships, boats, and railcars.
-Please see the product category requirements in Section 1.1 of the PCR. - Biologic growth or bio deterioration: any undesirable change in material properties brought about by the activities of microorganisms. - Blistering: the formation of dome shaped hollow projections in paints or varnish films resulting from the local loss of adhesion and lifting of the film from the surface or coating. - Burnish resistance: the resistance of a coating to an increase in gloss or sheen due to polishing or rubbing. - Design life: The estimated lifetime of a coating based solely on its hiding and performance characteristics determined by results in certain ASTM durability tests. - Durability: the degree to which coatings can withstand the destructive effect of the conditions to which they are subjected and how long they retain an acceptable appearance and continue to protect the substrate.
+Please see the product category requirements in Section 1.1 of the PCR. - Biologic growth or bio deterioration: Any undesirable change in material properties brought about by the activities of microorganisms. - Blistering: The formation of dome shaped hollow projections in paints or varnish films resulting from the local loss of adhesion and lifting of the film from the surface or coating.

-- Erosion: the wearing away of the top coating of a painted surface e.g., by chalking, or by the abrasive action of windborne particles of grit, which may result in exposure of the underlying surface.
-The degree of resistance is dependent on the amount of coating retained. - Flaking/Peeling: the phenomenon manifested in paint films by the actual detachment of pieces of the film itself either from its substrate or from paint previously applied.
+- Burnish resistance: The resistance of a coating to an increase in gloss or sheen due to polishing or rubbing. - Color Fade/Chalking: Color fade can be defined as the noticeable change in color of a coating due to weathering and the photochemical degradation of the coating by UV light.
+Chalking can be defined as the powdery residue of a degraded coating film, due to the photochemical degradation of the coating by UV light. - Design life: The estimated lifetime of a coating based solely on its hiding and performance characteristics determined by results in certain ASTM durability tests. - Durability: The degree to which coatings can withstand the destructive effect of the conditions to which they are subjected and how long they retain an acceptable appearance and continue to protect the substrate. - Erosion: The wearing away of the top coating of a painted surface e.g., by chalking, or by the abrasive action of windborne particles of grit, which may result in exposure of the underlying surface.
+The degree of resistance is dependent on the amount of coating retained. - Flaking/Peeling: The phenomenon manifested in paint films by the actual detachment of pieces of the film itself either from its substrate or from paint previously applied.
 Peeling can be considered as an aggravated form of flaking.
-It is frequently due to the collection of moisture beneath the film. - Gloss: a value of specular reflection which is often used to categorize certain types of paints. - Intermediate processing: the conversion of raw materials to intermediates (e.g. titanium dioxide ore into titanium dioxide pigment, etc.). - Market-based life: The estimated lifetime of a coating based off the actual use pattern of the product type.
-In this instance, a repaint may occur before the coating fails. - Pigment: the material(s) that give a coating its color. - Primary materials: resources extracted from nature.
-Examples include titanium dioxide ore, crude oil, etc. that are used to create basic materials used in the production of architectural coatings (e.g., titanium dioxide). - Resin/Binder: acts as the glue or adhesive to adhere the coating to the substrate. - Scrubbability or scrub resistance: the ability of a coating to resist being worn away or to maintain its original appearance when rubbed repetitively with an abrasive material. - Secondary materials: recovered, reclaimed, or recycled content that is used to create basic materials to be used in the production of architectural coatings. - Washability: the ease with which the dirt can be removed from a paint surface by washing; also refers to the ability of the coating to withstand washing without removal or substantial damage.
+It is frequently due to the collection of moisture beneath the film. - Gloss: A value of specular reflection which is often used to categorize certain types of paints. - Intermediate processing: the conversion of raw materials to intermediates (e.g. titanium dioxide ore into titanium dioxide pigment, etc.). - Market-based life: The estimated lifetime of a coating based off the actual use pattern of the product type.
+In this instance, a repaint may occur before the coating fails. - Pigment: The material(s) that give a coating its color. - Primary materials: Resources extracted from nature.
+Examples include titanium dioxide ore, crude oil, etc. that are used to create basic materials used in the production of architectural coatings (e.g., titanium dioxide). - Resin/Binder: Acts as the glue or adhesive to adhere the coating to the substrate. - Scrubbability or scrub resistance: The ability of a coating to resist being worn away or to maintain its original appearance when rubbed repetitively with an abrasive material. - Secondary materials: Recovered, reclaimed, or recycled content that is used to create basic materials to be used in the production of architectural coatings. - Washability: The ease with which the dirt can be removed from a paint surface by washing; also refers to the ability of the coating to withstand washing without removal or substantial damage.